Places

 - Open in Little Rock with Central High remembrance, worship, and justice partner forums to frame reconciliation.

-- Retreat to Hot Springs for thermal sabbath, creative arts workshops, and pastoral care.
+- Retreat to Hot Springs for thermal sabbath, creative arts workshops, and pastoral care time.

 - Engage Northwest Arkansas ministries—Crystal Bridges, The Momentary, and campus discipleship labs—to spark innovation.

-- Serve Delta communities through Heifer Ranch, blues heritage outreach, and Mississippi River devotion.
+- Serve Delta communities through Heifer Ranch, blues heritage outreach, and Mississippi River devotional time.

 What Works Well